twaslowski/telegram-mood-tracker/README.md

 Telegram via the [Botfather](https://t.me/botfather) and supply it to the container as an environment variable.
 Additionally, you'll have to have a MongoDB instance running for persistence.
-Assuming you have a MongoDB instance running on your local machine that is bound to `127.0.0.1:27017`, you can run the following command:
+Assuming you have a MongoDB instance running on your local machine that is bound to `127.0.0.1:27017`, (e.g. by running `docker run -p 27017:27017 mongo`) you can run the following command:

     docker run --env TELEGRAM_TOKEN=$TELEGRAM_TOKEN \
       public.ecr.aws/c1o1h8f4/mood-tracker:latest